Sunday, August 24, 2025

 We took AZ77 up thru Oracle (getting off to drive its main drag), with a stop in Mammoth to check out some lots that were for sale.
 Sheila wants some property outside of Tucson, which I'm sympathetic to but for me it has to be a great location for ham radio.
 There was a lot in Mammoth which would have been great, but it wasn't buildable due to terrain.
 We eventually found ourselves in Globe, where we had a nice meal at Irene's Real Mexican restaurant.
 Well, I liked the meal..........Sheila didn't like the enchiladas.

 The next was a drive over to Show Low, thru some really awesome scenery, especially that of the Salt River Canyon.
-Show Low is a candidate location for a second home, but its drawback is the awful traffic we have there.
+Show Low is a candidate location for a second home, but its drawback is the awful traffic they have there.
 From there it was up to Snowflake, which was checked out.
 Snowflake looked more like a town in Oregon than in Arizona.
 To me its drawback is the distance from Tucson, because I would want to be in a place I can get to within a day.

 After Snowflake it was on to Holbrook, where we put down for the night.
 Holbrook reminded a lot of Needles CA. Both out in the middle of nowhere, both with historic US 66 running thru the main drag, and both where you stop for only one night before you continue on.
 The major difference is Petrified Forest National Park, which I visited once in 1986, but something I wanted to see again.
 That place has some scenery that you just can't get tired of looking at.
 We plan on going up there again sometime within the next six months.